-Most people by now have heard of gamification in some form or another — basically the use of points, badges, leaderboards, or other elements of what we generally know as “games” in tasks that already exist in order to motivate participation, engagement and loyalty.
+Most people by now have heard of gamification in some form or another.
+Gamification is essentially the use of points, badges, leaderboards, or other elements of what we generally know as “games” in tasks that already exist in order to motivate participation, engagement, and loyalty.

 Gamification — a brief example